MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

 :author: Liam Collod

-Katana, as its usual, doesn't offers "ready to go" solution for instancing.
+Katana, as usual, doesn't offer a "ready to go" solution for instancing.
 This initial complexity can be overcome by the fact that we can create an instancing solution that exactly suits our needs.
-And that is what what we are going to adress in this post.
+And that is what we are going to address in this post.
-Additionnaly I will explain how I tried to create a flexible solution for instancing called ``kui``.
+Additionally, I will explain how I tried to create a flexible solution for instancing called ``kui``.
-And lastly you will find a paragraph specific to `Redshift`_ where I had some troubles guessing what it needed to work.
+And lastly, you will find a paragraph specific to `Redshift`_ where I had some troubles guessing what it needed to work.

 .. contents::

 .. block-warning:: Disclaimer

-    My explanations reflects the experience I had with this subject and may not be totally accurate in other production contexts.
+    My explanations reflect the experience I had with this subject and may not be accurate in other production contexts.
 Be sure to contact me if you spot big mistakes /  things to improve.

 .. block-info:: Target-Audience